HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 ## References

+### Inspect Skill

 If you wish to know the `statName`/`statID` of something specific, you can target it in-game using the [Inspect skill](#inspect-skill).
-The **Inspect** skill is a special skill that the host-character can learn through the diagnostics menu.
-The skill does not cost any action-points or memory and you are completely free to use it whenever you chose.
-Targetting a character/Item by **Inspect** will print all the _statID_, _active status-effects_ and _skills_ the target has to the debug-console.
-When you are done with the skill you can "unlearn" it from the same menu.
-For a more comprehensive reference list, you can use the function described below.
+The **Inspect** skill is a special skill that the host-character can learn (and unlearn) through the **diagnostics** option in the mod-menu.
+The skill does not cost any _action-points_ or _memory_ and you are completely free to use it whenever you chose.
+Targetting a `character/Item` by **Inspect** will print all _statID_, _active status-effects_ and _skills_ the target has to the debug-console.
+When you are done with the skill you can "unlearn" it from the same menu option.

+### SearchStat

-Alternatively, You can use the [console-command](#Console-Commands) `!S7_Config SearchStat SearchString SearchType`.
-This will search any stats that have `Search` in their name.
-The optional argument `SearchType` will restrict the search to that stat-type only - it can be omitted to search everything. e.g. `!S7_Config SearchStat Dallis` will search all stat-entries for `Dallis` and return any matches.
+Alternatively, You can use the [console-command](#Console-Commands)

+`!S7_Config SearchStat <SearchString> <SearchType>` will search for any stats that have `SearchString` in their name.
+The optional argument `SearchType` will restrict the search to that stat-type only - it can be omitted to search everything.

+e.g. `!S7_Config SearchStat Dallis` will search all stat-entries for `Dallis` and return any matches.
 To narrow down the search to her character we can use `!S7_Config SearchStat Dallis Character`; this will only search for `Dallis` in stat-entries of the `Character` type.

+### StatObjectDefs and Enumerations

 Each `stat` has a corresponding `statType`.
-Each `statType` has a set of _attributes_ associated with them as defined in the `StatObjectDefinitions.xml` file.
-Furthermore, some of those attributes can be _enumerations_ that have an associated list of values of their own as defined in `Enumerations.xml` file.
-Both of these files have been provided for your convenience.
+Each `statType` has a set of `attributes` associated with them as defined in the `StatObjectDefinitions.xml` file.
+Furthermore, some of those attributes can be `enumerations` that have an associated list of values of their own as defined in `Enumerations.xml` file.

 - [**StatObjectDefinitions**](../References/StatObjectDefinitions.md)
 - [**Enumerations**](../References/Enumerations.md)

 > **NOTE:** The data is taken straight from the game-engine files `StatObjectDefinitions.xml` and `Enumerations.xml`.
 Which is to say that all this is provided by **Larian**.
 I've just converted them into (human-readable) markdown.
 The reference sheets may seem incomplete, but it is what it is.
 So feel free to ask if you are still unsure about something.

+### DeepDive

 If you wish to retrieve all _attributes_ and their corresponding _values_ for a given stat you can use the `DeepDive` [console-command](#console-commands). `!S7_Config DeepDive Projectile_Fireball` will print absolutely everything related to stat `Projectile_Fireball`.